Things to do in Ventry

 Paidi O Se’s Pub

-If you are looking for the traditional Irish pub, then you must head down to Paidi O Se’s pub.
+If you are looking for a traditional Irish pub, then you must head down to Paidi O Se’s pub.

 Whether you are looking for a place to eat a casual meal or a place to try a traditional pint of creamy Guinness and mingle with the local community, then look no further.